nautobot/nautobot/nautobot/docs/user-guide/core-data-model/ipam/prefix.md

 # Prefixes

 A prefix is an IPv4 or IPv6 network and mask expressed in CIDR notation (e.g. 192.0.2.0/24).
 A prefix entails only the "network portion" of an IP address: All bits in the address not covered by the mask must be zero.
-(In other words, a prefix cannot be a specific IP address.)
+(In other words, a prefix cannot be a specific IP address, except in the case of /32 IPv4 prefixes and /128 IPv6 prefixes.)

-Each prefix can be assigned to a particular site (optionally also to a location within the site) and a virtual routing and forwarding instance (VRF).
-Each VRF represents a separate IP space or routing table.
-All prefixes not assigned to a VRF are considered to be in the "global" table.
+Each prefix belongs to a specific namespace, and is unique within that namespace.
+Each prefix can also optionally be assigned to a particular location, as well as to zero or more a virtual routing and forwarding (VRF) instances.
+All prefixes not assigned to a VRF are considered to be in the "global" VRF within their namespace.

++/- 2.0.0
+    In Nautobot 1.x, prior to the introduction of the namespace data model, a prefix might or might not be unique within its assigned VRF.
+In Nautobot 2.0, prefixes are always unique within their namespace.
+You may need to do some cleanup of your data after migrating from Nautobot 1.x to suit the new data requirements.

 Each prefix must be assigned a [`status`](../../platform-functionality/status.md) and can optionally be assigned a role.
 These terms are often used interchangeably so it's important to recognize the difference between them.
 The **status** defines a prefix's operational state.
 The following statuses are provided by default: